ellado-fbit/express-middleware/README.md

 Middleware to verify a JSON Web Token.

-The token is extracted from:
+The token to verify is extracted from (two options):

 * The `Authorization` header as a bearer token ( `Authorization: Bearer AbCdEf123456` ),
 * or through a `token` query parameter passed to the endpoint ( `http://...?token=AbCdEf123456` ).